-- 18.4.1 if either batter runs a short run, the umpire concerned shall, unless a boundary is scored, call and signal Short run as soon as the ball becomes dead and that run shall not be scored.
-In accordance with paragraph 2.5 of Appendix D, the third umpire shall review any call of Short run and communicate his/her decision to the relevant on-field umpire. - 18.4.2 if, after either or both batters run short, a boundary is scored the umpire concerned shall disregard the short running and shall not call or signal Short run, unless the boundary is a result of an overthrow or wilful act of a fielder (see clause 19.8 - Overthrow or wilful act of fielder). - 18.4.3 if both batters run short in one and the same run, this shall be regarded as only one short run. - 18.4.4 if more than one run is short then, subject to clauses 18.4.2 and 18.4.3, all runs called as short shall not be scored. - 18.4.5 if there has been more than one short run, the umpire shall inform the scorers as to the number of runs to be recorded.
+- 18.4.1 if either batter runs a short run, the umpire concerned shall, unless a boundary is scored, call and signal Short run as soon as the ball becomes dead and that run shall not be scored. - 18.4.2 if, after either or both batters run short, a boundary is scored the umpire concerned shall disregard the short running and shall not call or signal Short run unless the boundary is a result of an overthrow or wilful act of a fielder (see clause 19.8 Overthrow or wilful act of fielder). - 18.4.3 if both batters run short in one and the same run, this shall be regarded as only one short run. - 18.4.4 if more than one run is short then, subject to clauses 18.4.2 and 18.4.3, all runs called as short shall not be scored. - 18.4.5 if there has been more than one short run, the umpire shall inform the scorers as to the number of runs to be recorded.